rabble.ca will report what is really happening in Venezuela from May 17 to May 25

 The mainstream media coverage of events in Venezuela continues to be misleading. rabble.ca has built a reputation of being an ally to progressive forces on the ground and continuing to scrutinize mainstream reports.

 We are honoured to have been asked to report from the ground as part of this delegation.
 Humberto DaSilva will be posting video reports from people on the ground.
 We will also be posting a stream of print articles, submitted by Jim Hodgson and others in the delegation.
+Follow all of our coverage here.

 The delegation includes representatives from Unifor, the Office of Member of Parliament Cheryl Hardcastle, the United Church of Canada, Ontario Secondary Teachers Federation, the Canadian Postal Workers Union and is coordinated by Common Frontiers Canada.